This article was updated on January 2nd, 2023

 Also, keep games short and stop as soon as you notice your dogs’ energy levels flagging, he slows down, pants heavily etc.

-Make sure that there is plenty of shade where you play and always offer lots of fresh water to keep him from getting dehydrated.
+Shade & Water: Make sure that there is plenty of shade where you play and always offer lots of fresh water to keep him from getting dehydrated.
+These collapsible dog bowls are great for on the go!

 Although tug-of-war isn’t a game recommended for puppies or younger adult dogs (especially those who are inclined to be dominant or bossy), it can be a great exercise/game for senior dogs.

-The act of pulling against a force can help strengthen your dogs whole body when done regularly (sort of like Pilates 🙂 ) and is especially good for jaws, neck and shoulders.
+The act of pulling against a force can help strengthen your dog’s whole body when done regularly (sort of like Pilates) and is especially good for your dog’s jaws, neck, and shoulders.

 It’s important to be gentle when playing though.
 No hard or violent tugging or swinging which could cause muscle strain or dental damage!

-Swimming is a great choice when it comes to exercising older dogs.
+Swimming is a great low-impact choice when it comes to exercising older dogs.

 If you have a pool or live near a lake then taking your golden oldie for a regular ‘doggy paddle’ can really benefit his overall health and fitness.